Paneuropean Union

-The International Paneuropean Union, also referred to as the Pan-European Movement and the Pan-Europa Movement, is the oldest European unification movement.

-It began with the publishing of Count Richard von Coudenhove-Kalergi's manifesto Paneuropa (1923), which presented the idea of a unified European State.
-The Union's General Secretariat is located in Munich, but it has branches in many European countries.
+The International Paneuropean Union, also referred to as the Pan-European Movement and the Pan-Europa Movement, is an international organisation and the oldest European unification movement.
+It began with the publishing of Richard von Coudenhove-Kalergi's manifesto Paneuropa (1923), which presented the idea of a unified European State.
+The Union's General Secretariat is located in Munich, but maintains branches across Europe.

-The President of the Union since 2004 is Alain Terrenoire, former Member of Parliament in France and MEP and Director of the French Paneuropa-Union.
-Otto Habsburg became the International Honorary President of the International Paneuropean Union in 2004.
-Its Vice President is Walburga Habsburg Douglas, a member of the Swedish Parliament.
+Since February 2025, the President of the Union is Pavo Barišić, while Alain Terrenoire serves as the Honorary President.
+The current vice president is Walburga Habsburg Douglas, a former member of the Swedish Parliament.

-Members